 On our way back to Buffalo that year on a Sunday afternoon we visited a family that lived in the country.
 They had a son who was about sixteen since he had a job after school.
 I think his name was Roy.
 He invited me to go swimming in the nearby creek.
 We had no swim suits with us and his old suit was way too big on me.
 He told me that if the girls didn’t go with us we could swim naked.
 We did.
 It was my first experience of skinny-dipping outside, although I think by then I had had an experience of swimming naked at the YMCA on Scout Swim night.

-I relate further youthful experiences of being naked with friends in Frank Answers About Swimming Naked and Frank Answers About Returning to Nature.
+I relate further youthful experiences of being naked with friends in Frank Answers About Swimming Naked (and the related Commentary I and II articles) and Frank Answers About Returning to Nature.
 I spent many hours showering and swimming naked with other boys in high school freshman PE Swimming Class.
 I had a wonderful experience of being naked on a Scout camping trip in the summer of my fifteenth year (1958) with three other Scouts.
 Hiking up the South Branch Cattaraugus Creek we discovered a swimming hole to which we returned each day, even being bold enough to walk around naked because nobody else was around.

 The summer before I began high school our family began taking our summer vacation in the Adirondacks in northeastern New York State.
 We stayed on the property of a Scouting family we knew in Buffalo.
 They had a son named Tom who was my age and we were able to do a lot together — boating, hiking, mountain climbing.
 I was also able to go off on my own canoeing or hiking.
 I enjoyed an opportunity to undress and be one with nature in a secluded area and allow my body to feel the sensuousness of the warm sun, the breeze on my skin, and the earth under my feet.

 For several reasons naked communal showering came to an end by the 1980s.
 In suburban homes with several bathrooms boys and girls became more used to privacy once they reached puberty.
 They stopped showering after gym classes and learned to dress and undress without completing exposing their bodies.
 Homophobia became an issue.
-Boys either became afraid of being hit on my gay boys and gay boys became afraid of being exposed by their erections.
+Boys either became afraid of being hit on by gay boys and gay boys became afraid of being exposed as gay by their erections (as if all boys don’t get them!).
 Colleges followed the trend by providing individual shower stalls for the sake of modesty.
 Dorm suites began to replace individual rooms.
-It became possible for room mates to never see each other naked.
+It has became possible for roommates to never see each other naked.
 I think a lot was lost in terms of male camaraderie with the loss of natural nakedness.
-Was the experience being naked with one another homoerotic?
+Was the experience of being naked with one another homoerotic?
 Yes, But, but eros is about more than sex.
+It is really about passionately love in all its forms.

 I’m grateful for the many experiences in my youth and young adulthood when I could be naked and unafraid with friends and buddies.
 Visiting a friend in Roanoke, Virginia in the late summer of 1963 when I was 20, we went for a walk along the Shenandoah River on a warm evening and he proposed we swim in the river.
+No one seemed to be around.
 In such situations boys usually just got undressed and went “skinny dipping,” as it was called.
-I don’t recall even a second of hesitation on my part.
+I didn’t even think about it.
+I had done it before.

 On the other hand, being naked with a girl was a different matter because my experiences of nudity was not co-ed.
 Two years later in late spring I invited a girl friend to join me on a post-college graduation canoe trip in the Adirondacks.
 We had an opportunity to get naked on the shore of a lake dipping in the cold water and enjoying the warmth of the early June sun on our bodies.
 It was actually my first time being naked in front of a woman, but this was the beginning of the Age of Aquarius.
 There was no sex, just conversation.